Open Your Own Online Shop

 With a handmade shop, you must take photographs of your products.
 This is perhaps the most challenging aspect of the online handmade shop.
 You will need to:

-(You may want to check out my HubPages article Brighten & Bring Out The Color In Your Photos to learn of simple photo enhancement techniques that you can use to improve your product products, using the computer programs Adobe Photoshop and Microsoft Office Picture Manager.)
+(You may want to check out my HubPages article Brighten & Bring Out The Color In Your Photos to learn of simple photo enhancement techniques that you can use to improve your product photos, using the computer programs Adobe Photoshop Elements and Microsoft Office Picture Manager.)

 Uploading your photos is fairly simple and straightforward.
 With both Etsy and Artfire, you set your own prices and package and ship your products.
-The companies process the financial end of things and send you a paycheck for those items that are charged.
-If you have a Paypal account, Paypal will send you your earnings.
-If you accept checks or money orders, your customers will send them directly to you.
+The companies mostly process the financial end of things and send you a paycheck for those items that are charged.
+If you have a Paypal account, Paypal will send your earnings directly to you.
+If you accept checks or money orders, your customers will send those directly to you.

 Creating A Shop Banner Using Digital Paper